Radiance-Of-The-Smile/frontend/README.md

 ## Usage

-1. Click on the "Choose File" button to select an image for analysis.
+1. Click on the "Choose Image" button to select an image for analysis.
 2. Click on the "Get Analysis" button to upload the selected image and receive the processed image and detected anomalies.
 3. Optionally, click on the "Download Analysis" button to download the processed image.
-4. Click on the "Remove Analysis" button to remove the processed image and anomalies.
+4. Click on the "Remove Analysis" button to remove the processed image and anomalies.<br>
+<strong>PS: These buttons appear dynamically so don't worry if you don't find all 4 of these together!</strong>

 ## Dependencies